ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

       <div class="content">
         <h3>Prioritized support and feature requests</h3>
         <ul>
-          <li>Support requests are handled with priority 24/5 (Austrian time) via a Benefactor Circle exclusive email address and a callback option.
-A support engineer will contact you within one business day.
-Remote support sessions are arranged in advance.<br>Technical guides, FAQs, video demonstrations and additional documentation are available 24/7 <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures" target="_blank">here</a>.</li>
+          <li>Support requests are handled with priority 24/5 (Austrian business days) via a Benefactor Circle exclusive email address and a callback option.</li>
           <li>Secure web storage for protected upload and temporary storage for data exchange.</li>
           <li>Requests for new features are checked for feasability with priority.</li>
         </ul>